Differentiable Evolutionary Reinforcement Learning

-Figure~\ref{fig:patterns} tracks the distribution of these structural categories over the course of training on ALFWorld.
-The evolutionary trajectory reveals a compelling ``natural selection'' phenomenon driven by the Meta-Gradient.
+Figure~\ref{fig:patterns} tracks the distribution of these structural types over the course of training on ALFWorld.
+The optimization trajectory reveals a distinct \textit{gradient-guided refinement} process.
 In the early exploration phase, Unstable Structures appear frequently as the optimizer explores the search space.
 However, as training progresses, we observe a sharp decline in their prevalence.
-Simultaneously, the proportion of Stable Structures exhibits a strong upward trend, eventually becoming the dominant form.
+Simultaneously, the proportion of Stable Structures exhibits a strong upward trend, eventually becoming dominant.
 This dynamic suggests that the Meta-Optimizer effectively acts as an evolutionary filter for mathematical robustness.
-Without explicit human programming or constraints, our \method implicitly ``discovers'' that consistent, bounded, and numerically stable rewards are a prerequisite for effective policy optimization, favoring these structures to maximize the long-term validation performance of the agent.
+Without explicit human programming or constraints, \method implicitly discovers that consistent, bounded, and numerically stable rewards are critical prerequisites for effective policy optimization.